mrismanaziz/Reforestation/README.md

-## I don’t play soccer because I enjoy the sport.
-I’m just doing it for kicks.
+## What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"